katzlbt/subtitle-logger/README.md

 # Subtitle Logger

 Log subtitles on a web stream-player to read them slowly at your own pace, especially if they appear too short to read.
 Currently this works for the WeTV, Viki and Youku player.
-As this is a hack the setup is fragile and may break when the player HTML is changed.
+As this is a hack, the setup is fragile and may break when the player HTML is changed.

 ![](/doc/screenshot.png)